You make your own jam, your own soap and even your own lash serums. So why not try your hand at homemade eyelash glue?

 If you’re on the fence whether a homemade lash glue recipe is worth your time and energy – here’s a look at the pros and cons.
 To make it easy, let’s break this down:

-- You know exactly what ingredients go in it, so you can make sure none of them irritate your eyes.
+You know exactly what ingredients go in it, so you can make sure none of them irritate your eyes.
+Which really helps in case you ever run in to the eyelash glue in eye problem.

 If you’re willing to risk possible eye irritation and the embarrassment of having your falsies drop into your dinner, read on.